 - Pellets ship in 135-serving buckets and 1550-serving (50 pound) bags.

 Made in The USA.

 Magnesium is found at significant levels throughout the body.
 It is involved in a number of reactions including muscle relaxation, blood coagulation, and manufacture of ATP, the body’s principal energy molecule.

 Magnesium is vital for efficient circulation, the adrenals, hormones, and pulmonary functions among others.
 Malic acid crosses the blood-brain barrier easily and binds to aluminum in the brain, preventing an unwelcome build-up of the metal.
 Furthermore, di-magnesium malate is an excellent chelator.
 By replacing aluminum with magnesium, it eliminates aluminum from the body, at the same time making magnesium available to neurons.

-Precautions: Due to magnesium content, your veterinarian should monitor animals with renal insufficiency.
-If animals’ condition worsens or does not improve, stop administration and consult your vet.
-Avoid feeding MagRestore® simultaneously with ulcer medications, slippery elm, or over the counter ulcer products: these may inhibit absorption of magnesium.
-Feed MagRestore® separately if you use these supplements.
+Precautions: Due to magnesium content, animals with renal insufficiency should be monitored by a veterinarian.
+If animals' condition worsens or does not improve, stop administration and consult your vet.
+Avoid feeding MagRestore® simultaneously with ulcer medications, slippery elm or over the counter ulcer products as these may inhibit absorption of magnesium.
+Feed MagRestore® separately.